 "With all the pain I had ever felt in the past for now, all the pleasure was ahead."

 Fortunately, I was with Americans and Americans always have powerful medicinal nukes that wouldn’t be OTC anywhere else.
 When that pink drop kicked in, I was saved instantly from the miserable depths within me.
 That sugary bliss of just being fine, of not being sick anymore.
 With all the pain I had ever felt in the past for now, all the pleasure was ahead.
-I had been somewhere between content and happy throughout the trip, but this moment was one of my life's happiest.
-All the dopamine that had been buried under the suffering was now released at once and flushed my system like a torrential stream.
+I had been somewhere between content and happy throughout the trip, but this moment was one of the finest I've ever partaken in.
+All the dopamine that had been buried under the suffering was now released at once and flooded my system the way light kills the night.
 My not feeling bad felt so incredibly good and the landscape was so indescribably beautiful and life so loving that it moved me to tears.
 Maybe that can be of comfort to us when nothing else can in pain-ridden moments: not only will we bounce back from that valley, but when we do, we’ll fly way beyond the baseline to an extra pure and high high, soaked with sunny awareness and appreciation.

 "Ah, good old well-being, soft on the bones, but hard to appreciate."